Aethagoan/Gas-Station-Simulator/README.md

 Resume button is pressed.
 Simulation resumes.

-IX) Ability to modify the simulation during a Pause.
+X) Ability to modify the simulation during a Pause.
 Simulation Starts.
 Pause button is pressed.
 Values in the simulation, like how much gas is in the station tanks, become modifyable.